Purdue-CS193/lab-1-engelsa/index.md

 ## Alex Engels's First CS193 Lab

 My favorite things about CS193 include the following:
--

-### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for